johnvuko/JTCalendar/README.md

 #### WARNING

 When you change the mode, it doesn't change the height of `calendarContentView`, you have to do it yourself.
+See the project in example for more details.

 ### Customize the design